Brother-x86/malleable-rust-loader/README.md

 7. Verify if exec defuse conditions are met before next steps
 8. Run the defined payloads !

-If payload run in Thread, go to an other loop.
+If payload run in Thread, do an other loop.
+This permit to reload config during execution of multiple payload Thread !
+This give an opportunity to keep the control on the loader and run more payloads !

 ## Execution workflow